cse-sim/cse/doc/src/docs/output-reports.md

 Wbou, Outdoor wetbulb similarly
 Ten, Cooling coil entering air temperature at time of peak plr.
 Wben, Entering wetbulb similarly
-Tex, "Exiting air temperature at plr peak\nWbexExiting air wetbulb similarly" -PkQs, Sensible load at time of peak plr&comma; shown positive.
+Tex, Exiting air temperature at plr peak<br>WbexExiting air wetbulb similarly -PkQs, Sensible load at time of peak plr&comma; shown positive.
 -PkQl, Latent load likewise
 -PkQC, Total load -- sum of PkQs and PkQl
-CPlr, Peak part load ratio: highest fraction of coil\'s capacity used&comma; reflecting both fraction ofmaximum output under current conditions used when on and fraction of the time the fan is on.
-The maximumoutput under actual conditions can vary considerably from the rated capacity for DX coils.
-The fraction ofmaximum output used can only be 1.0 if the sensible and total loads happen to occur in the same ratio as thesensible and total capacities.
-The time the fan is on can be less than 1.0 for residential systems in whichthe fan cycles on with the compressor.
-For example&comma; if at the cooling peak the coil ran at .8 powerwith the fan on .9 of the time&comma; a CPlr of .72 would be reported.
-The preceding 12 columns are valuesat the time this peak occured.
+CPlr, Peak part load ratio: highest fraction of coil\'s capacity used&comma; reflecting both fraction of maximum output under current conditions used when on and fraction of the time the fan is on.
+The maximum output under actual conditions can vary considerably from the rated capacity for DX coils.
+The fraction of maximum output used can only be 1.0 if the sensible and total loads happen to occur in the same ratio as the sensible and total capacities.
+The time the fan is on can be less than 1.0 for residential systems in which the fan cycles on with the compressor.<br><br>For example&comma; if at the cooling peak the coil ran at 0.8 powerwith the fan on 0.9 of the time&comma; a CPlr of 0.72 would be reported.
+The preceding 12 columns are values at the time this peak occured.
 Ccapt, Cooling coil rated total capacity
 Ccaps, Rated sensible capacity.')
 }}